Is your social media profile employment-ready?

 Keep it professional

 Think before you post.
 Don’t publish a status or leave tagged photos of yourself online that could paint a less than desirable picture.
 Consider who’s going to see it and how it might come across, thus avoiding employers potentially getting the wrong impression.
-Check out the professionals’ top tips for impressing recruiters online.

 … but not too professional